Lace up your skates and triple axel 'round the District at these ice skating rinks.

 Washington Harbour Ice Rink, 3050 K Street NW, Washington, DC 20007

-The Southwest Waterfront is the place to be this winter – specifically the skating rink on The Wharf's Transit Pier.
+Southwest is the place to be this winter – specifically the skating rink on The Wharf's Transit Pier.
 Yes, with so many things to see and do at The Wharf you could spend a week here, but gliding across this riverfront ice rink underneath the evening glow of Edison bulbs is a can’t-miss winter experience.
 The rink also frequently offers seasonal events.

 The Scene: Foodies, families and friends.
-The revitalized Wharf has transformed the home to the nation’s longest continually operating open-air fish market into a year-round destination for visitors of all ages.
-With 20-plus new restaurants and bars, shops from local artisans and global brands come on board, the destination remains fresh and inspired.
-The best thing to pair your ice-skating experience with: a concert at any of the three music venues!
+The Wharf has transformed the nation’s longest continually operating open-air fish market into a year-round destination for visitors of all ages.
+With 20-plus restaurants and bars, shops from local artisans and global brands on board, the destination remains fresh and inspired.
+The best thing to pair your ice-skating experience with is a concert at any of the three music venues!

 The Wharf Ice Rink on Transit Pier, 960 Wharf Street SW, Washington, DC 20024